rockymadden/stringmetric/readme.md

 A small library of string metrics and phonetic algorithms implemented in Scala.
 Each metric and algorithm has a CLI.

 * __Phonetic metrics__ determine if two arguments sound the same phonetically.
 * __Phonetic algorithms__ provide a means to determine the phonetic representation of the argument passed.
-All phonetic metrics have a standalone algorithm counterpart.
+All phonetic metrics have an algorithm counterpart.
 * __Similarity metrics__ determine the distance or coefficient between two arguments.
 * __Similarity algorithms__ provide a means to access underlying similarity metric functionality, when applicable.
 An example is the N-Gram algorithm, which provides a means to get n-grams for a given argument with a specific n.
 * __Filters__, which can optionally be applied to metrics and algorithms, clean up arguments prior to evaluation.
 Filtering rules can easily be combined via trait stacking.